pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 to find the _y_&nbsp;coordinate of the Ball in your game.

+(This is not quite standard Python behaviour.
+There is some special handling going on behind the scenes to make `Ball.y_position` work.
+You don't have to worry about the details, but if you have done some Python before and think this is slightly odd, you're right.)

 ### Move the robot bat up or down to track the ball

 Now you’re ready to add code so the robot’s bat moves up and down to